No-quenching baseline for energy loss signals in oxygen-oxygen collisions: Abstract

 \section{Abstract}

 {In this work, we perform computations of inclusive jet, and semi-inclusive jet-hadron cross sections for minimum bias oxygen-oxygen collisions at RHIC and LHC collision energies.
 We compute the no-quenching baseline for the jet nuclear modification factor $R_\mathrm{AA}$ and jet-, and hadron-triggered semi-inclusive nuclear modification factors $I_\mathrm{AA}$.
 We do this with state-of-the-art nuclear parton distribution functions (nPDFs), next-to-leading-order matrix elements, parton shower, and hadronization.
 We observe deviations from unity due to cold-nuclear matter effects, even without quenching.
 We demonstrate that the parton distribution uncertainties constitute a significant obstacle in detecting energy loss in small collision systems.
 Hadron-triggered observables are particularly sensitive to uncertainties due to correlations between the trigger and analyzed particles.
-For jet-triggered $I_\mathrm{AA}$, there exists a kinematic window in which nPDF, scale, shower, and hadronization uncertainties cancel down to percent level, overcoming a major limiting factor for energy loss discovery in small systems.}
+For jet-triggered $I_\mathrm{AA}$, there exists a kinematic window in which nPDF and scale uncertainties cancel dramatically while showing little sensitivity to parton shower and hadronization models, addressing a major limiting factor for energy loss discovery in small systems.}